© 2001-2014 Viking Range, LLC. All Rights Reserved.

 The VDR7486GSS essentially has the heart of a professional range, incorporating professional burners from Middleby and detuning them for residential use.
 The two rear burners put out 15,000 BTU, while the two front burners can do 23,000 BTU.
 Viking told us that those burners can also simmer evenly enough to pass an important test: melting chocolate on a paper plate without setting the plate on fire.
 We're looking forward to putting that claim to the test.

 Interestingly, the burners are all installed in a porcelain enamel-coated recess.
 Other ranges use a stainless top here.
 That certainly looks impressive, but Viking representatives told us that the coated well makes for an easier cleanup.
 Having scrubbed both stainless and enamel ranges, we tend to agree.

 In between the burners is a chrome-plated griddle, common on commercial ranges but rare on home products.
 Chrome is non-reactive with foods and allows for even heating and less sticking.
 A cast-iron griddle is an available extra.
-The griddle comes with a new grease management system that funnels messes into a grease trap with a stay-cool handle, so you don't have to wait to empty it.
+The griddle comes with a new PATENT PENDING grease containment system that funnels messes into a grease trap with a stay-cool handle, so you don't have to wait to empty it.
 Underneath, the VDR7486GSS has a fully featured convection oven.

 The 7-Series also debuts Viking's first attempt at connectivity, the fruit of a new partnership with iDevices.
 The Viking-branded iGrill2 plugs into the range and transmits temperature data from the range's meat probe straight to a smartphone app.
 It's a bit clumsy so far—we'd prefer if the whole setup was wireless and integrated into the range—but it shows that Viking is at least taking an interest in connected appliances.